-I grew up in the South West of England as the 6th of 8 children.
+As a child I grew up in the South West of England as the 6th of 8 children.
 I spent the majority of my youth being told by my parents and teachers that I was stupid and useless and that I would never be clever enough to go to University.
-I left school at 18 with 1 A'level and 5 O'levels.
-I managed to gain a place at Oxford to do my nursing training.
+However, I managed to gain a place at Oxford to do my nursing training.
 At that time I was a shy, introverted and insecure 18 year old.

 As we needed a second income during that time I managed to work doing agency nursing wherever we were living working at weekends when my husband was at home.
 When my daughter was 4 years old I had my third child, another boy.
 He was a happy baby but had constant colds and ear infections.
 He was unable to hear properly and required us to stand in front of him to speak clearly and slowly for him to hear and understand what we were saying.
-This impacted on his speech development and at 3 years old he had to undergo surgery to have his adenoids and tonsils removed and to have gromits in his ears.
-He woke from surgery and started to bleed heavily from his throat requiring him to have drugs to clot his blood.
-This was really scary for both him and me.
-He came home with such a fear of doctors that it became very difficult for him to have any treatment for any health issues afterwards for many years.
+This impacted on his speech development and at 3 years old he had to undergo surgery.
+However, when he came home with such a fear of doctors that it became very difficult for him to have any treatment for any health issues afterwards for many years.

 During that time I decided that I would start to study with the Open University to keep my professional development up as a nurse.
 I studied a course each year and after 3 years decided that I would continue to study until I had a degree.
 However, I then began to notice that my daughter was not reaching the milestones that she should have been reaching.
 She was a chatterbox and a very loving, happy child.
 However, she struggled to read and write so I knew something was wrong but just didn't know the extent of her problems.
 She started to have absences every day and became less communicative.
 At eight years old she had a major seizure and was referred to a Neurologist.
 This was when we found out that she had an undeveloped part of the brain which was triggering seizures.
 She was referred to Great Ormond Street Hospital where she was seen by a Neurologist.
 We were told that the part of the brain affected was not accessible by surgery as it was too near the brain stem to operate so she was given prescribed medication to help control her seizures.

-Life has not been easy but I have managed to get through the low times and have come out with a positive, motivational attitude to life.
-I understand what it is like to go to hell and back.
+Life has not always been easy but I have managed to get through the low times and have come out with a positive, motivational attitude to life.
+I understand the struggles and responsibilities of balancing work and home life.
 I understand the negative impacts and strains that are put on families.
-This is why I became a Life Coach.
+This is why I became a Mindset & Wellbeing Coach.

 If you have experienced anything similar in your life and are struggling to cope then life coaching may be something that can help you to develop more confidence, clarity and freedom in your life.

-Lifeinsights is a life coaching service to help women to remove the worries they have and instil new thinking patterns that are much more motivational and inspirational.
-My aim is to help as many women as possible to make positive changes to their life to give them a new lease of life and to give them a new purpose to living.
+Lifeinsights is a mindset and wellbeing coaching service to help professionals in mid-life to remove the worries they have and instil new thinking patterns that are much more motivational and inspirational.
+My aim is to help as many people as possible to make positive changes to their life to give them a new lease of life and to give them a new purpose to living.